wanxinhang/wanxinhang/README.md

 ⚡ My current research interests include Affordance learning, Multi-view Learning, Continual Learning, Active Learning, Semi-supervised Classification, Clustering.

-💬 If you have any question, welcome to contact me at wanxinhang@nudt.edu.cn.
+💬 If you have any questions, welcome to contact me at wanxinhang@nudt.edu.cn.

 .